 Our business model requires that we invest in our capacity well in advance of demand to ensure we can fulfill the expectations for quick delivery of our products to our customers.
-Therefore, during each of 2015 and 2014 we made significant investments in additional factory space and infrastructure in the United States.
-We expect to continue to grow in future periods, which will result in the need for additional investments in factory space and equipment.
-We expect that these additional costs for factory and equipment expansion can be absorbed by revenue growth, and allow gross margins to remain relatively consistent over time.
+Therefore, during each of 2016, 2015 and 2014 we made significant investments in additional factory space and infrastructure in the United States.
+We also made significant investments in additional factory space and equipment additional factory space and equipment expansion can be absorbed by revenue growth, and allow gross margins to remain relatively consistent over time.